swedenconnect/signservice/docs/what-is.md

 2) The user is prompted to use his/her eID where the user examines a "sign message" related to this tax declaration and accepts to sign.
 3) The user is returned to the tax declaration service and gets a receipt and confirmation that the tax declaration is signed and submitted.

-From the signer's perspective the signature service simply a part of the service provider.
+From the signer's perspective the Signature Service is simply a part of the Service Provider.

 What actually happens is somewhat more complex, as illustrated by the image above:

-1) When the user agrees to sign, the Service Provider creates transfers the user to the Signature service with a Sign Request that holds the information necessary for the Signing Service to complete the signing process.
+1) When the user agrees to sign, the Service Provider creates transfers the user to the Signature Service with a Sign Request that holds the information necessary for the Signing Service to complete the signing process.
 2) The Signature Service examines the request and transfers the user to the appropriate Identity Provider for authentication and acceptance to sign.
 3) The Identity Provider presents signature acceptance data authenticates the signer.
 4) The Identity Provider transfers the user back to the Signature Service with proof of identity and acceptance to sign.